 Sunday, February 9, 1975SHANKS.
 Written by Ranald Graham.
 Choreographed by and starring Marcel Marceau.
-Music by Alec North.
+Music by Alex North.
 Directed by William Castle.
 Running time: 93 minutes.
 Mature entertainment with the classifier's warning: "may frighten children."

 IT WAS NOT SUPPOSED to be lost in the dark days of a February release.
 Shanks, a film that describes itself as "a grim fairy tale," was designed a prestige horror comedy showcasing the talents of French mime Marcel Marceau.